 Michel Valstar is an Assistant Professor at the University of Nottingham, School of Computer Science, and a researcher in Automatic Visual Understanding of Human Behaviour.
 He is a member of both the Computer Vision Lab and the Mixed Reality Lab.
 This encompasses Machine Learning, Computer Vision, and a good idea of how people behave in this world.
-He was recently a Visiting Researcher at the Affective Computing group at the Media Lab, MIT, and a research associate with the iBUG group, which is part of the Department of Computing at Imperial College London.
+He is currently coordinator of the H2020 LEIT project ARIA-VALUSPA, which will create the next generation virtual humans.
+He has also recently been awarded a prestigious Melinda & Bill Gates foundation award to automatically estimate babies' gestational age after birth using the mobile phone camera, for use in countries where there is no access to ultrasound scans.
+Michel was a Visiting Researcher at the Affective Computing group at the Media Lab, MIT, and a research associate with the iBUG group, which is part of the Department of Computing at Imperial College London.
 Michel’s expertise is facial expression recognition, in particular the analysis of FACS Action Units.
 He recently proposed a new field of research called 'Behaviomedics', which applies affective computing and Social Signal Processing to the field of medicine to help diagnose, monitor, and treat medical conditions that alter expressive behaviour such as depression.

 18/12/2014: Open Positions: There are two 3-year positions open on our recently awarded ARIA-VALUSPA EU project to build the next generation of Virtual Humans.
 We are looking for a top-rate Facial Expression Analysis Research Fellow and a Research Assistant/Scientific Programmer to design and build the virtual human architecture.